TheThingsArchive/gateway-connector-bridge/README.md

-      --root-ca-file string      Location of the file containing Root CA certificates --status-addr string       Address of the gRPC status server to start --ttn-router stringSlice   TTN Router to connect to (default [discover.thethingsnetwork.org:1900/ttn-router-eu]) --workers int              Number of parallel workers (default 1)
+      --root-ca-file string      Location of the file containing Root CA certificates --status-addr string       Address of the gRPC status server to start --ttn-router stringSlice   TTN Router to connect to (default [discover.thethingsnetwork.org:1900/ttn-router-eu]) --udp string               UDP address to listen on for Semtech Packet Forwarder gateways --workers int              Number of parallel workers (default 1)
 ```